tardisx/discord-auto-upload/README.md

 ## Limitations/bugs

-* Only files ending jpg, gif or png are uploaded
+* Only files ending jpg, gif or png are uploaded.
 * Subdirectories are not scanned.
+* If multiple screenshots occur quickly (<1 second apart) not all may be uploaded.

 ## TODO
 This is just a quick hack.
 Open to suggestions on new features and improvements.